deancochran/blog/MusicReviews/Little Feat.md

 It’s an older band, so it has an older appeal, but non the less I love it.
 It’s a good mix of funk, blues, country, and easy to sing along vocals.
 Sounds hard to beat right?

 Oh and the trumpet licks!
-Their funk sound blends well for some sweet grooves.
-Definitely should go on everyone’s “Feel good while making dinner at home” playlist.
+Their funky style blends into the crunchy country tones really well for some nice tracks.
+Definitely should go on everyone’s “Feel good while making dinner at home” playlist.”